 When you meet with your celebrant before your marriage ceremony, they will hand you a brochure called "Happily Ever Before and After" which gives you information about what happens after you're married and also includes information about relationship counselling and marriage education.
 Have you considered seeking relationship assistance?
 If so, great.... if not, why not?
-Today's blog has been written by Celebrant and regular blogger and Shell Brown from Mandurah, WA.
+Today's blog has been written by Celebrant Shell Brown from Geraldton, WA.

 Let’s start to look at “Relationship Education and Marriage Counselling” in a different way.